-START LINE "DO NOT CROSS PRIOR TO START GUN" RULE: following the race director's instructions to enter the water, competitors in the water during the few minutes prior to their start time, who wish to "warm up" by paddling the bayou, may paddle upstream of the San Felipe bridge for warmup activities.
+START LINE "DO NOT CROSS PRIOR TO START GUN" RULE: following the race director's instructions to enter the Start Area, competitors in the water during the few minutes prior to their start time, who wish to continue to "warm up" by paddling, may paddle back upstream of the bridge for warmup activities.
 Crossing the start line prior to the start gun, even if the competitor returns back before the start gun goes off, will result in disqualification from all results, no exceptions.
 (Observers will be at the start line to enforce this rule.)

-START SEQUENCE
+START WAVE SEQUENCE

-At approximately 8:50 am, the first start group (Surf ski/ICF K-1 and Unlimited Solo) will be directed to place their boats in the water.
+At approximately 8:50 am, the first start group (Surf ski/ICF K-1 and Unlimited Solo) will be directed to enter the Start Area.
 At 9:00 am, the first wave will start.

-The second start, at 9:10 am, will be the "Unlimited "class.
-These boats may enter the water when instructed by the race director immediately after the preceding wave clears the start area.
+The second start, at 9:10 am, will be the "Unlimited" class.
+These boats may enter the Start Area when instructed by the race director immediately after the preceding wave clears the Start Area.

-The third start, at 9:20 am, will be the Team Sponsors C-2 and Recreational C-2 classes.
-NEW THIS YEAR!
-These classes will start in the water.
-These boats may enter the water after instructions from the race director, after the preceding wave has cleared the start area.
+The third start, at 9:20 am, will be the "Team Sponsors Canoe" and "Recreational Canoe" classes (no kayaks are in this wave).
+Boats may enter the Start Area after instructions from the race director, after the preceding wave has cleared the start area.

-The fourth start at 9:30 am will be the long and short recreational kayaks.
-These boats may enter the water when instructed by the race director immediately after the preceding wave clears the start area.
+The fourth start at 9:30 am will be the "Long and Short Recreational Kayaks".
+These boats may enter the Start Area when instructed by the race director immediately after the preceding wave clears the start area.

-The fifth start at 9:35 am will be the non-competitive fleet and day-of registrants.
-These boats may enter the water when instructed by the race director immediately after the preceding wave clears the start area.
+The fifth start at 9:35 am will be the non-competitive fleet.
+These boats may enter the Start Area when instructed by the race director immediately after the preceding wave clears the start area.